gershnik/libuuid-cmake/README.md

 * If the libuuid project is not a top level project then the enabled variant depends on `BUILD_SHARED_LIBS`.
   If `BUILD_SHARED_LIBS` is `ON` then the shared library target will be enabled.
 Otherwise - the static one.
-* If the libuuid project is a top level project then both variants are enabled
+* If the libuuid project is a top level project then both variants are enabled.

+You can [set()](https://cmake.org/cmake/help/latest/command/set.html) `LIBUUID_SHARED`, `LIBUUID_STATIC` and `BUILD_SHARED_LIBS` in your CMake script prior to
+adding libuuid or specify them on CMake command line.

-The targets can be:
+The exposed targets can be:

 * `uuid::uuid_static` - the static library
 * `uuid::uuid_shared` - the shared library